 The aeration chamber is a vessel whereby oxygen is supplied to the wastewater to propagate the growth of bacteria.
 This consequently initiates the bacterial degradation of organic compounds.

 Clarifiers are circular settling tanks used to eliminate pollutants through sedimentation.
-Typical package treatment plants consist of two clarifiers; the primary clarifiers and the secondary clarifiers.
+Typical package wastewater treatment plants consist of two clarifiers; the primary clarifiers and the secondary clarifiers.

 Typically, 10-micron filters are deployed to refine the quality of effluent from the second clarifiers.
 These filters eliminate the remaining suspended solids.